 - I don't have to fake happy to people at work when I've just endured a blaring alarm clock and a stressful commute.

 I ran into some of these factors that I wasn't expecting:

 - You must be completely self-motivated and in no way a procrastinator.

-- Out of sight, out of mind: Once in a while, I'd go into work for various reasons, and the reaction I got from most people was utter surprise, and comments like, "I didn't know you still worked here!"
-Of course, the team I worked with daily knew of my existence, but everyone else thought I was dead or gone.
+- Out of sight, out of mind: Once in a while, I'd go to the office, and the reaction I got from people was utter surprise, and comments like, "I didn't know you still worked here!"
+Of course, the team I worked with daily knew I was doing my job, but everyone else thought I was dead or gone.

 - Jealousy: Some people didn't understand why I was allowed to work from home and they were not.

 - My friends and family also developed this weird belief that since I wasn't out at the office, I wasn't working.
 They assumed I could do mid-week favors for them since I, apparently, was available.